ilhan007/ui5con-web-component/docs/3_Develop_Tokenizer.md

 <br>

 ## Well Done!
 The `Tokenizer` is ready.
-Clicking on the "eye" should show more and less tokens.
+Clicking on the "eye" should show more and fewer tokens.

 <img width="828" alt="Screenshot 2023-06-25 at 13 15 47" src="https://github.com/ilhan007/ui5con-web-component/assets/15702139/91074c12-bf77-4659-8150-b45cf393d8f9"></br></br>